citizenfx/fivem-docs/content/docs/scripting-manual/introduction/creating-your-first-script.md

 ```

 Any new resource you make will probably want the latest game features.
 This is what the `fx_version` is for.
 You can read up on it elsewhere on this documentation site, if you ever feel the need to know more.
-To specify if this resource is for gta5, rdr3, or both, you must use the `game` variable.
+To specify if this resource is for gta5, rdr3, or `common`, you should use the `game` variable.

 The `resource_type`, on the other hand, tells `mapmanager` that this, in fact, is a game type, and that it's called **"My awesome game type!"**.
 If you're just making a 'standalone' add-on resource, you probably don't want to include a `resource_type` line.